IceSmash2/manangos-TipBot/README.md

 If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
-For example, to activate tipping on the r/banano subreddit, I send a PM to the bot saying:
+For example, to activate tipping on the r/Manangos subreddit, I send a PM to the bot saying:

-`subreddit banano activate`
+`subreddit manango activate`